phyro/grinvestigation/BLS/noninteractive_txs.md

 # Additional resources

 There's been a discussion of BLS signature by Gandalf the Pink on [a github issue](https://github.com/mimblewimble/grin/issues/2504#issuecomment-467446197) where he attached a
 [document](https://github.com/mimblewimble/grin/files/2905763/MWpp.pdf) which might have some mistakes, but has some interesting ideas inside.
-The idea above was partly influenced by the ideas from that paper.